joergjo/simpleaks/aks-appgw/README.md

 # simpleaks
 Simple script to bring up a AKS cluster that is integrated with ACR registry, Log Analytics and a Subnet.
 It deploy a seperated isolated VNET with APPGW.
 The AppGw will serve as the central ingrees point.
-:warning: This script requires the AppGw addon to be enabled
+* :warning: This script requires the AppGw addon to be enabled
-:warning: This script requires that you have owner rights on the subscription.
+* :warning: This script requires that you have owner rights on the subscription.
+* :warning: The script requires a the App Gw preview to be used. a help script is provided to enable this `appgw-addon.sh`

 If none of these are defined then the script will created them.
 The brings up a landscape with the following features.
 * Enables Autoscaler, sets a min and max node count.